 Is Yogyakarta Worth Visiting?

-In addition to Borobudur, the city offers the stunning Prambanan Temple, the vibrant atmosphere of Malioboro Street, rich traditional arts and crafts, delicious local cuisine, and warm Javanese hospitality.
 Whether you’re a history enthusiast, a culture lover, or simply seeking a memorable travel experience, Yogyakarta has something to offer everyone.

 How to Get to Yogyakarta